 Callan Park Gallery

-The Callan Park Gallery for Self-Taught and Outsider Art is based at Sydney College of the Arts, fronting directly onto Callan Park.
+The Callan Park Gallery for Self-Taught and Outsider Art is based at Sydney College of the Arts.
 Its mission is to showcase Self-taught and Outsider work of the highest quality in an ongoing series of exhibitions.

 Self-Taught and Outsider Art is art produced by people somehow excluded from ‘the art game’ – not by choice, but by circumstance.
 The field is made up of a mixture of socially and culturally marginal figures; almost inevitably embracing or inhabiting unconventional or eccentric views or the world, usually undereducated, and often with diagnosed mental health conditions.
 In Outsider Art we are witness to a conceptual space containing work by a varied group of practitioners marginalised from the ‘mainstream’.

 It is an international phenomenon, first described in France and Germany a hundred years ago.
 Self-Taught art was shown at New York’s Museum of Modern Art before the Second World War.
 The French painter Jean Dubuffet coined the term ‘Art Brut’ in 1945 to describe the art he collected and championed, and in 1972, in the English-speaking world the term Outsider Art was coined by the British academic Roger Cardinal.
 In spite of its long history, Self-Taught and Outsider Art has until now been largely ignored by the academy.